Stella Gibbons: Postwar years

 In 1950 Gibbons published her Collected Poems, and in the same year was made a Fellow of the Royal Society of Literature.
 Throughout the 1950s she continued, at roughly two-year intervals, to produce politely received novels, none of which created any particular stir.
 Among these was Fort of the Bear (1953), in which she departed from her familiar London milieu by setting the story largely in the wilder regions of Canada.
 This was the last of her books handled by Longmans; thereafter her work was published by Hodder and Stoughton.
 A journey to Austria and Venice in 1953 provided material for her novel The Shadow of a Sorcerer (1955).
 From 1954, having accepted an invitation from Malcolm Muggeridge, the editor of Punch, Gibbons provided frequent contributions to the magazine for the following 15 years.
 Among these was a science fiction story, "Jane in Space", written in the style of Jane Austen.
 Gibbons, who wrote the introduction to the 1957 Heritage edition of Sense and Sensibility, was a long-time admirer of Austen, and had described her in a Lady article as "one of the most exquisite" of woman artists.

 After the war, Allan Webb resumed his stage career with the role of Count Almaviva in the 1946 Sadler's Wells production of The Marriage of Figaro.
 In 1947 he appeared in the original run of the Vivian Ellis musical Bless the Bride, and made several further stage appearances in the following two years.
 During this time he had a brief affair with the actress Sydney Malcolm, for which Gibbons quickly forgave him.
 He left the theatre in 1949 to become a director of a book club specialising in special editions, and later bought a bookshop in the Archway district of London.
-His health failed in the late 1950s and in 1958 he was diagnosed with liver cancer.
+His health failed in the late 1950s and in 1958 he was diagnosed with cancer of the liver.
 He died in July 1959 at Oakshott Avenue.